polaris-engine-foundation/polaris-engine/tools/wms-cli/README.md

 WMS (Watermelon Script)
 =======================

-WMS (Watermelon Script) is a plugin language for x-engine.
+WMS (Watermelon Script) is a plugin language for Polaris Engine.
 It is designed to be intuitive and easily written by anyone who has any experience with programming.

 This directory provides a command line interface (CLI) for WMS.